aws/eks-anywhere/docs/content/en/docs/reference/vsphere/customize-ovas.md

 govc vm.power -off "$VM"
 ```

-Take a snapshot of the VM (It is highly recommended that you snapshot the VM.
-This will reduce the time it takes to provision machines and cluster creation will be faster.
-If you prefer not to take snapshot, skip this step.
-If you do not snapshot the VM, you will not be able to customize the disk size on your cluster VMs)
+### Take a snapshot of the VM

+It is recommended to take a snapshot the VM as it reduces the provisioning time for the machines and makes cluster creation faster.

+If you do snapshot the VM, you will not be able to customize the disk size of your cluster VMs.
+If you prefer not to take a snapshot, skip this step.

 ```
 govc snapshot.create -vm "$VM" root
 ```

-Convert VM to template
+### Convert VM to template

 ```
 govc vm.markastemplate $VM